-ISLE of KLEZBOS’ newest album Live from Brooklyn — recorded in concert last year at Brooklyn Center for the Performing Arts, with the addition of two bonus studio numbers, and released in April — is available at iTunes, CD Baby, Bandcamp, shops (including NYC’s Museum of Jewish Heritage, Tenement Museum, and Academy Records & CDs) and all band shows.
+ISLE of KLEZBOS’ newest album Live from Brooklyn — recorded in concert last year at Brooklyn Center for the Performing Arts, with the addition of two bonus studio numbers, and released in April — is available at iTunes, CD Baby, Bandcamp, Amazon, shops (in NYC, Museum of Jewish Heritage, Tenement Museum, Academy Records & CDs, and Downtown Music Gallery) and all band shows.

 “Brilliant, Intense, Eclectic…intoxicating mix of a hundred years worth of classic and original klezmer, Latin, jazz and film music”

 “Lively and melodic jazz and tango-laced pieces” —The Jewish Week

 “These ladies are damned good musicians, period.” —Edge New York City

 And as New York Music Daily also notes: “the album comes with fascinating liner notes that trace the origins of these tunes along with how the band was able to track them down: it’s as rich in history as it is in emotion, energy and tunefulness.”
 Our digital download at Bandcamp includes the liner notes bundled in PDF form.

 To purchase any Isle of Klezbos or Metropolitan Klezmer CDs directly from the bands, you may also mail a check to Metropolitan Klezmer for $15 (for each title) + $3 shipping to

 Our first album, Greetings From the Isle of Klezbos is available for purchase at our Bandcamp page, Amazon.com and CD Baby, and our music is available on iTunes, as well as at actual stores including the Tenement Museum Shop at 103 Orchard Street in NYC.